The telltale signs of the fungal infection ringworm, include an area of the skin that may be:

 Although a circular or ring-like rash could be ringworm, it could also be a ringworm look alike.

 If you notice a circular rash on yourself or a child, a visit to the doctor for an accurate diagnosis is often warranted.
 Your doctor might refer you to a dermatologist.
+The Healthline FindCare tool can provide options in your area if you don’t already have a dermatologist.

 If, following the doctor’s visit, the rash doesn’t clear up as expected, update your doctor to see if you need a new diagnosis.
 Many skin conditions have similar appearances and symptoms, so the original diagnosis may have been inaccurate.